-Grades - Eligibility to sit for the NREMT CAT examination requires the student to complete the course with a 75% average (rounded to the nearest tenth).
-The course final exam, a predictive exam, it is recommended that the student pass this exam with a 70% within two attempts.
-If not, necessary remediation will be recommended prior to scheduling the NREMT CAT exam.
+Grades - Eligibility to sit for the NREMT examination requires the student to complete the course with a 75% average (rounded to the nearest tenth).
 The EMR course will also require an overall 75% average.

-The grading will consist of: Online Coursework, Cognitive Examinations, Quizzes, Clinical Experience, and Attendance.
+The grading will consist of: Written Examinations, Final Examination, Quizzes, Clinical Experience, and Attendance.
 The points received in each category will be tabulated into the overall course average.